-In the opinion of Bond Counsel, (i) under existing law, interest on the Bonds is exempt from taxation by the State of Maryland, its counties and municipalities; no opinion is expressed as to estate or inheritance taxes or any other taxes not levied or assessed directly on the interest on the Bonds; and (ii) assuming compliance with certain covenants described herein, interest on the Bonds will be excludable from gross income for federal income tax purposes under existing statutes, regulations and decisions.
-Interest on the Bonds, for federal income tax purposes, will not be included in the alternative minimum taxable income of individuals as an enumerated item of tax preference or other specific adjustment and interest on the Bonds will be includable in the applicable tax base for purposes of determining the branch profits tax imposed on foreign corporations.
-See "Tax Matters."
+In the opinion of Bond Counsel, (i) under existing statutes, regulations and decisions, interest on the Bonds is exempt from taxation by the State of Maryland, its counties and municipalities; no opinion is expressed as to estate or inheritance taxes or any other taxes not levied or assessed directly on the interest on the Bonds; and (ii) assuming compliance with certain covenants described herein, interest on the Bonds will be excludable from gross income for federal income tax purposes under existing statutes, regulations and decisions.
+Interest on the Bonds, for federal income tax purposes, will not be included in the alternative minimum taxable income of individuals as an enumerated item of tax preference or other specific adjustment and interest on the Bonds will be includable in the applicable tax base for purposes of determining the branch profits tax imposed on certain foreign corporations engaged in a trade or business in the United States of America.
+See "TAX MATTERS."